AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 #### MQTT subscribe setup

 1. In the strobe siren under **System** > **MQTT** go to **MQTT subscriptions** and add a new subscription.
-2. Set a MQTT topic that correspond to the Rekognition Lambda function topic.
+2. Set a MQTT topic that correspond to the Amazon Rekognition AWS Lambda function topic.
 E.g. `ppe/alarm/on` and `ppe/alarm/off`.
     > **Note** Remember to uncheck the tick box “Use default topic prefix”.
 3. Repeat the subscription configuration for one more color so that the trigger from Amazon Rekognition can change color based on PPE detection.